osohq/gitclub/backends/rails/README.md

 ### Key files

 - [`initializers/oso.rb`][file-initializer]: Defines the `OSO` constant,
-  loads the policy file, and registers the necessary models that are used in the policy.
+  registers the necessary models, and loads the policy.
 Because the app uses Oso's [built-in roles][ruby-roles-docs] feature, this file also calls `OSO.enable_roles`.
 - [`application_controller.rb`][file-app-controller]: Defines a small controller
   helper `authorize! :action, resource` that uses `OSO.allowed?` under the hood to enforce the authorization policy.
 Check out